-Fine Art GCSE is an enjoyable yet demanding course aimed at pupils who have an interest in being creative, especially painting and drawing.
-Good organisational skills are needed to excel at this course.
+Fine Art GCSE is a demanding yet rewarding course aimed at pupils who have an interest in being creative, especially by painting and drawing.
+There is very little written work required and pupils have the opportunity to develop knowledge of double exposure photography, textiles, printing and a huge range of other materials and techniques.
+Good organisational skills and independent learning are needed to excel at this course.